 - Sit your dog down beside you supported by a couch, chair or wall on the other side, giving your dog less movement.
 You may need to exercise patients, the objective here is to get that brush inside the mouth and eventually, an active brushing.
-Once this seating is accomplished and comfortable, pull the lips up and brush tooth and gum surface, expecting some toothbrush chewing.
-As like most routines, this all works better for all concerned, when introduced at an early age.
+Once this seating is accomplished and comfortable, pull the lips up and brush the tooth and gum surface, expecting some toothbrush chewing.
+As with most routines, this all works better for all concerned, when introduced at an early age.

 - Keep in mind, some brushing is better than no brushing!

 Looking for more tips?
 Check out 5 Secrets of fighting Bad Breath.

 How often should I brush my dog’s teeth?

 It is recommended to brush your dog’s teeth 2 to 3 times per week.
 If you brush regularly and also use the numerous dental care products found in pet stores you will be able to maintain your pets’ oral health.

 How often should I have my dog’s teeth professionally cleaned?

 Professional cleaning should be done 1 to 2 times per year.
 Professional cleaning removes plaque and calculus that harbour bacteria, which may weaken the immune system leaving your canine friend susceptible to more systemic conditions, such as, liver, kidney and heart diseases.

 What is Non-Anesthesia dog teeth cleaning and is it possible?